redis-developer/ebook-speed-mern-backend/README.md

 - Can view Redis data in [RedisInsight](https://redis.com/redis-enterprise/redis-insight/) at localhost with port 6379
 - Can change above connection details or ports by the environment variables in .env file

+When starting the backend app, it takes few minutes to perform following

+- Seed the movie data to MongoDB
+- Setup "Write behind strategy" for syncing between Redis and MongoDB
+- Start the API server

 ### Other commands

 ```sh